 Since 4th January 2009, Energy Performance Certificates (EPCs) have been mandatory upon construction, sale or lease for all non-dwellings, covering everything from small retail units to offices, industrial units and large scale commercial premises such as airports, as well as public buildings.
-Responsibility for enforcement in newly built properties will fall to Building Control, whilst Trading Standards departments will enforce certification of existing buildings.
-Non compliance risks a fine of up to £5000.
+Responsibility for enforcement in newly built properties falls to Building Control, whilst Trading Standards departments will enforce certification of existing buildings.
+Non-compliance risks a fine of up to £5000.

 The following types of building do not require an Energy Performance Certificate:

 - Stand-alone non-dwellings less than 50m²

 - Temporary buildings with a planned life of less than two years

 - Industrial premises with low energy use where the space is mostly not heated or cooled (such as process and heavy engineering workshops and agricultural stores)

 - Buildings to be demolished within two years

 A Commercial EPC (Energy Performance Certificate) is valid for 10 years or until a newer EPC is produced and must be made available to a prospective purchaser or tenant at the earliest opportunity before entering a contract for sale or lease and no later than the release of marketing material or the request for a visit to the property.
 There is no requirement for a Commercial EPC for existing tenancies.
 The EPBD only affects newly built commercial properties, those being offered for sale/lease, or following certain very specific types of modifications to a building.
 Only accredited Energy Assessors qualified in assessing non domestic buildings can carry out the assessments and produce a commercial EPC.

 There are three levels of commercial property energy assessment: